Hunger Ministry

 St. Paul's provides food and grocery-store gift cards to those living in the 20895 ZIP code.
 Defining our service area allows us to scale our program in a sustainable way.

-All families who receive food through St. Paul's are asked to show proof of address once a year.
+All families who receive food through St. Paul's are asked to show proof of address once a year to verify the ZIP code.
 We do not ask for proof of income, citizenship status, or require personal information beyond proof-of-address, and we do not share our clients' information.

-For assistance if someone lives outside of our 20895-ZIP code area, or in addition to the Hunger Ministry food aid we offer, here are some helpful resources.
+Here are helpful resources for additional aid or to assist those living outside of our 20895-ZIP code service area.
 (Please note: St. Paul's UMC is not affiliated with these organizations nor responsible for their services or policies.)

 Thank You, Thank you